NICTA/t3as-pat-clas/README.md

 ## Patent Classification web services

-This project contains two web services and associated functionality for doing Patent Classification Search and Lookups of the CPC, IPC, and USPC patent classification systems.
+This project contains two web services for doing Patent Classification Search and Lookups of the CPC, IPC, and USPC patent classification systems.

-Source code is released as GPL open source and JSON web services are publicly accessible.
+Source code is released as GPL open source and JSON web services are publicly accessible at <http://pat-clas.t3as.org/>.

 # Services

-The following services are being developed in the given order:
+The following services are provided:

 - Convert CPC/IPC/USPTO code to list of string descriptions, one for the code itself and one for each ancestor in the hierarchy.
 A very simple database app with XML processing to populate the database.

 - Given a text query, find CPC/IPC/USPTO codes that have descriptions matching the query.
 A very simple Lucene search app.

-- Claims segmentation.
-If it is presented as an optional extra with caveats, I think the consequences of a segmentation error are minor.
-GATE has a "new BSD" licence, so we need to check whether there is any issue with using it in a GPL'ed project.

-- Years ago I wrote some horrible code using Antlr (entirely the wrong hammer for the job now) to recognize references to biological sequences in the text.
-This is still in use.
-I'm sure GATE could do a much better job with neater and more maintainable code.
-A machine learning solution may also be worth looking into.
-Since the biological sequence part of the Lens is an area where we do provide a unique service, this would be a good thing to improve.

 # Source code structure

-The first two services listed above are implemented in this Maven multi-module Scala project.
+These services are implemented in a Maven multi-module Scala project.

-t3as - the Maven parent project (no code)
+- t3as-pat-clas the Maven parent project (no code)

-- pat-clas-api:  Java API for the first 2 services: patent classification lookup and search.
+- pat-clas-api:  Java API for the services: patent classification lookup and search.
   A factory provides dynamic loading of the implementation (in-process or remote) with no client code change required to switch.
 - pat-clas-common:  Shared classes for following projects
 - pat-clas-db:  Slick database layer to create and populate the database and lookup patent classifications.